xactuary/Pewlett_Hackard_Analysis/README.md

 Because of the very large number of senior staff that are eligible for retirement, management now wants to explore which employees are eligible for a mentorship program so they can make sure they have a plenty of trained employees ready to step into senior roles.
 Using the same data, an extract was created of employees who were born in 1965 and are currently employed - as this must be the criteria for being eligible for the mentorship program.

 ![](https://github.com/xactuary/Pewlett_Hackard_Analysis/blob/main/Data/Table_4_mentorship_snip.PNG)

+# CONCLUSION
+The first part of the analysis showed the company that:

+1. There is a significant number of employees who are approaching retirement age
+2. The bulk of the potential retirees hold senior level engineering or staff positions

+The fact that there are so many potential retirees and that they hold senior positions means management needs to prepare to fill these jobs.
+The second part of the analysis provides some help with this problem:

+3. There are a significant number of current employees with senior experience that are within 10 years of retirement who could be used to mentor junior employees